 Section 4 - Absences of Intergroup Representatives

-The Intergroup secretary shall notify representative groups of any IRs absences.
+The Intergroup secretary shall notify representative group of any IRs' absences.
 Section 5 - Membership with voice and no vote may be:

 ARTICLE IV - THE INTERGROUP BOARD

 A.The board shall consist of Chairman, Recording Secretary, Treasurer, World Service Business Conference

 Delegate(s) and Regional Representative(s).
 A member of the Intergroup Board (with the exception of the

 Chair) may also serve an Intergroup Representative for only one group.
 When this occurs the Board member